A Methanol-mediated Room-Temperature Synthesis of Tellurium-Loaded Liquid Scintillators for Neutrinoless Double Beta

 \section{Establishment of Room-Temperature Synthesis approach}

-The reaction between telluric acid (TeA) and diols is reversible, following the equilibrium: \\\centerline{Te(OH)$_6$ + diol $\leftrightarrows$ Te-diol + H$_2$O} \\The removal of the byproduct water shifts the equilibrium toward Te-diol formation, thereby enhancing reaction yield and reducing required reaction time.
-Azeotropic distillation constitutes one established technique for water removal; in contrast, a methanol (MeOH) accelerated reaction process, conducted at room temperature, has been explored as an alternative methodology.
+The reaction between TeA and diols is reversible, following the equilibrium: \\\centerline{Te(OH)$_6$ + diol $\leftrightarrows$ Te-diol + H$_2$O} \\The removal of the byproduct water shifts the equilibrium toward Te-diol formation, thereby enhancing reaction yield and reducing required reaction time.
+Azeotropic distillation constitutes one established technique for water removal; in contrast, a methanol-mediated reaction process, conducted at room temperature, has been explored as an alternative methodology.